Astrolabe The Farm

 "Apples and white roses, sweet lemon and fresh white peach tea.
 A fragrant and enticing bouquet.
 Aperitif style on the palate with a core of tree fruits and citrus flavours, high acidity and long intense finish.
 White apricot and green apple, honeysuckle, cold stone minerality and a hint of lees and gun flint.
 A lovely example with best drinking from 2022 through 2030+."

 Cameron Douglas, Master Sommelier

-"Grown at Grovetown, in the Wairau Valley, the 2018 vintage is a single-vineyard wine, partly hand-picked.
-A fresh, medium-bodied wine, it has citrusy, slightly appley flavours, showing very good vigour and depth, and a slightly off-dry, crisp finish.
-Still unfolding, it’s well worth cellaring to 2021+"
+"Grown at Grovetown, in the Wairau Valley, the 2019 vintage (4*) is a single-vineyard wine, partly hand-picked.
+Bright, light lemon/green, it is medium-bodied, with fresh, citrusy, slightly appley flavours, showing good vigour and intensity, and a slightly off-dry (5.3 grams/litre of residual sugar), crisp finish.
+Best drinking 2023+."